Books on Courage and Confidence: Three of My Favorites

 Honegger is the founder and co-CEO of Noonday Collection, the socially conscious fashion brand.
 More than that, she is a mom to three kids; she started her business (accidentally) by pawning heirloom gold jewelry in order to fund her son’s adoption from Rwanda.
 Intrigued?
 You’ll get the full story in the book, along with plenty of inspiration for daily acts of courage.

-- First, she paints a picture that is rich with privilege and devoid of purpose that many women in the privileged West can relate to more than we’d like to admit.
+Honegger illustrates a lifestyle that is rich with privilege and devoid of purpose that many women in the West can relate to more than we’d like to admit.
 We’ve found ourselves on the couch, night after night, scrolling our digital feeds and looking for our purpose (hint: it’s not on Instagram).
 We’ve observed others living rich lives of meaning and impact; we have found ourselves wanting more but lacking the courage to get up off the couch and move.

 Imperfect Courage is deserving of the place it has earned on this list of books on courage and confidence.